 Avoid feeding your Newf dog more than the recommended amount.
 It’s better to keep the Newfoundland lean to prevent aggravating bone and joint problems.

 What health issues should I expect with a Newfoundland?

-The Newfoundland has a life expectancy of 9 to 10 years, but some Newfies have reached the ripe old age of 15.
+As mentioned in the first paragraph the Newfoundland has a life expectancy of 8 to 10 years, but some Newfies have reached the ripe old age of 15.

 Unfortunately, no matter how well you take care of your Newf, he may suffer from a wide variety of health issues.
 On the simpler side of the spectrum of health problems for the Newfoundland are ear infections and sensitivity to heat.

 Newfies are also notorious for producing copious amounts of drool, which may cause some hygiene problems.
 (However, some breeders claim to produce dry-mouth Newfoundlands, which have a tighter mouth that causes the dog to swallow its saliva.)

 On the more serious end of the spectrum for Newfoundland health issues are genetic diseases like subaortic stenosis, cardiomyopathy, and cystinuria.

 Your Newf is at a greater risk of hip and elbow dysplasia because of its size.
 These large dogs are also predisposed to the degeneration and rupture of ligaments in the knee, a condition called cranial cruciate ligament rupture.

 Like the Saint Bernard and the Great Dane, Newfies are prone to bone cancer or osteosarcoma.
 A Newfoundland with bone cancer may be subjected to radiation and chemotherapy, but surgical amputation is the standard course of treatment.
 For Newfoundlands, cancer rates in proportion to mortality are at 16.8 percent.